New Jersey Roads - CR 506

-CR 506 WB nears its end at NJ 159 in the background with one last old county sign in the foreground - supplanted by a smaller modern one below!
+CR 506 WB comes to its end at NJ 159 with one last old county sign - supplanted by a smaller modern one below!
 Can I keep the old one?

 A three-way intersection at Fairfield Avenue and Clinton Road in West Caldwell, showing the embossed blue street signs that are being replaced by flat metal ones (similar to the replacement style of nearby towns like Livingston).

 Old trailblazers EB at Roseland Ave.
 (CR 527) and then on Lakeside Ave.
 NB as it ends at CR 506.

 EB and WB at the beginnings of NJ 23 and CR 577.
 Go to the NJ 23 page (link at bottom) for more.